-Job title Titchmarsh Research Fellowship

-Division Mathematical, Physical and Life Sciences

-Department Mathematical Institute

-Location Andrew Wiles Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG.

-Grade and salary Grade 7: £38,592 - £42,155 per annum

-Hours Full time

-Contract type Fixed-term (36 months/3 years)

-Reporting to Relevant Research Group Head

-Vacancy reference 161428

-Additional information These are full-time positions that cannot be held concurrently with any other substantive post without the explicit permission of the Head of Department.
+Job title Titchmarsh Research Fellowship in Mathematical Physics Division Mathematical, Physical and Life Sciences Department Mathematical Institute Location Andrew Wiles Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG.
+Grade and salary Grade 7: £38,592 - £42,155 per annum Hours Full time Contract type Fixed-term (36 months/3 years) Reporting to Head of Mathematical Physics Research Group Vacancy reference 161429 Additional information This is a full-time position that cannot be held concurrently with any other substantive post without the explicit permission of the Head of Department.
 Applications for job share or for part-time working to accommodate family circumstances will be considered.
-These positions are subject to 12-month probationary periods.
-Applicants must indicate at the start of their supporting letter one research group which is closest to their work from the following:

-Algebra, Combinatorics, Geometry, History of Mathematics, Logic, Number Theory, OxPDE, Functional Analysis, Stochastic Analysis, Topology.
+This position is subject to a 12-month probationary period.
 (PLEASE NOTE: Applicants are responsible for contacting their referees and making sure that their letters are received by the closing date)